The track notes on the site have ratings for difficulty, quality, wetsuits and time. Read the following to see what these ratings mean.

 • Not required - with appropriate care, most parties will be able to do without wetsuits.
 Typically canyons with some short chest deep wades and possibly a swim

 • Optional - small, fast moving parties will probably be able to make do without wetsuits but larger or slower moving parties are advised to take them.
-Typically canyons with longer deep wades and possible short swims
+Typically canyons with longer or more frequent deep wades and possible short swims

 • Recommended - most parties should take wetsuits.
-Typically canyons with longer swims as well as wades
+Typically canyons with frequent wading and swimming, possibly including longer swims

 Further reading